Washington National Opera: Kennedy Center affiliation

 In May 2011, the company announced the appointment of Francesca Zambello as artistic advisor, and of the then-administrator of the company, Michael Mael, as executive director.
-In June 2017, Mael concluded his tenure with the company, and the company announced that its current music director, Philippe Auguin, is to conclude his music directorship after the close of the 2017-2018 season.
+In June 2017, Mael concluded his tenure with the company.
+The company's music director, Philippe Auguin, served in the post from 2010 to 2018.
 In September 2017, the company announced the appointment of Timothy O'Leary as its next general director, effective 1 July 2018.

 In September 2018, the company announced the extension of Zambello's contract as artistic director for an additional 3 years, and the appointment of Evan Rogister as its new principal conductor, with immediate effect, with an initial contract through the 2021-2022 season.
+Rogister was scheduled to stand down as principal conductor of the company at the close of the 2024-2025 season.

+In 2021, Robert Spano first guest-conducted at Washington National Opera.
+In February 2024, the company announced the appointment of Spano as its next music director, effective with the 2025-2026 season, with an initial contract of three seasons.